Pascal-Weighted Genetic Algorithms: A Binomially-Structured Recombination Framework: Applications

 An illustrative best tour obtained by the PWR-3 GA on a representative $N=32$ instance is shown in Fig.~\ref{fig:tsp_new_clean}, highlighting that multi-parent recombination preserves tour structure while improving overall route length.

-As depected in Table \ref{table4}, PWR-3 reduces variance and yields shorter average tour lengths while avoiding the disruptive swaps of PMX, suggesting that structured multi-parent influence can be advantageous in permutation spaces~\cite{tsp_ga,ga_tsp_recent,pmx,ox_crossover}.
+As depicted in Table \ref{table4}, PWR-3 reduces variance and yields shorter average tour lengths while avoiding the disruptive swaps of PMX, suggesting that structured multi-parent influence can be advantageous in permutation spaces~\cite{tsp_ga,ga_tsp_recent,pmx,ox_crossover}.